Maarten-Dekker/inertia-tempest/README.md

 ### 1. Update Vite Configuration

-Modify your `vite.config.ts` to handle both client and server builds.
+Modify your `vite.config.js` to handle both client and server builds.
 The `ssrBuild` flag provided by Vite allows you to conditionally change the configuration.

 ```diff